mikala-nsidc/2024_Hackweek/earthdata_search.md

 ### Getting https download urls, S3 links, and AWS S3 Credentials

 Step 4.
 A Download Status window will appear (this may take a short amount of time) similar to the one shown below.
 NASA will continue to support free download of data via https links.
+Simply click the https link to initiate a single file download, click the "Download Files" button to download the entire list, or go to the Download Script tab and use the provided download script.

 <figure>
     <center>